alum/pivotalburndown/README.md

 11. Push code to heroku: "git push heroku master"

-12. Scale the web worker to one process (free!): "heroku ps:scale web=1"
+12. Scale the web worker to one process (free!): "heroku ps:scale web=1".
+DONE!

 Heroku has an excellent guide to deployment: https://devcenter.heroku.com/articles/python